ucucuga/Tg-chatgpt/README.md

 # Tg-chatgpt

 **Tg-chatgpt** is an open-source project designed to integrate OpenAI's ChatGPT with Telegram, enabling users to interact with the powerful AI chatbot directly within the Telegram messaging app.
 This bot acts as a bridge between the Telegram user interface and OpenAI's API, offering an intuitive and conversational AI experience.
+AAAAAAAA SISKI PISKI

 ## Features
 - **Slang Identification:**